denispol/darwin-timeout/README.md

     timeout --wait-for-file /tmp/db-ready 5m ./migrate

+**Non-interactive CI**: Detect if a command unexpectedly prompts for user input.
+Kill tests that hang waiting for stdin, ensuring truly unattended execution.

+    timeout --stdin-timeout 5s ./test-suite  # fail if it prompts for input

+> **Note:** `--stdin-timeout` monitors the *parent's* stdin, not the child's.
+When stdin reaches EOF (e.g., `/dev/null`, closed pipe), stdin monitoring is automatically disabled and the wall clock timeout takes over.
+This prevents busy-loops and ensures predictable behavior in non-interactive environments.

 **CI keep-alive**: Many CI systems (GitHub Actions, GitLab CI, Travis) kill jobs that produce no output for 10-30 minutes.
 Long builds, test suites, or deployments can trigger this even when working correctly.
 The heartbeat flag prints periodic status messages to prevent these false timeouts:

     timeout --heartbeat 60s 2h ./integration-tests